Last updated on September 12, 2023

 When conducting a survey, it’s essential to avoid any questions that could be seen as discriminatory.
 We should also make sure the collected data is relevant and our respondents understand how their information will be used; all while adhering to legal/ethical guidelines around demographic info collection!

-TAKE NOTE: It can be tempting to ask a ludicrous amount of demographic questions, to truly understand your customer and where they are coming from.
-Unfortunately, these can be tiring to fill out from a users perspective.
 Remember that each additional question you have in your survey will decrease the amount of responses you get, sometimes only by a little bit, but they add up!
-Try to ask questions for things that you aren’t already tracking in your CRM or other business tool, so that the information is important and the survey is kept light.
+Try to ask questions for things that you aren’t already tracking in your CRM or other business tool so that the information is important and the survey is kept light.

 Examples of some behavioral questions: